jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **_species** [required]:
         - Type: Text / Species [List]
         - Default: None
-        - Description: A list of species element or text of the species name that will be calculated for the exposure.
-The species needs to be defined and calculated in the simulation.
+        - Description: A list of species element or text of the species name that will be applied in the CTM file.
 Currently, only six species are available in the EPA AQS database: CO, NO2, Ozone, PM10, PM2.5, and SO2.
 The species name is case-insensitive.
 The component will return an error if the species is not available for the specified site in the database.
     - **start date**:
         - Type: Text [Item]
         - Default: 1/1